JahsiasWhite/AudioShape/README.md

 Chorus (Tone.Chorus): Chorus effects create a thicker and richer sound by modulating the pitch of the audio signal. const chorus = new Tone.Chorus(4, 2.5, 0.5).toDestination();

-Bitcrusher (Tone.BitCrusher): Bitcrushing is a lo-fi effect that reduces the bit depth of an audio signal. const bitcrusher = new Tone.BitCrusher(4).toDestination();

-// COMBOS ?????

-Reverb + Delay: Combine reverb and delay effects to create lush, atmospheric soundscapes.
-Reverb adds space and depth to your audio, while delay introduces echoes and repeats.

-Distortion + Filter: Apply distortion to your audio source to add grit and harmonic richness, and then use a filter to shape the tone by emphasizing or attenuating specific frequency ranges.

-Phaser + Flanger: Phaser and flanger effects modulate the phase of the audio signal to create sweeping, swirling, and jet-like sounds.
-These effects are great for adding motion and character to your audio.

-Chorus + Tremolo: Chorus adds depth and thickness to your sound by creating multiple slightly detuned copies of the original audio.
-Pair it with tremolo for rhythmic volume modulation, adding a pulsating or "wobbly" quality to your audio.

-Bit Crusher + Sample Rate Reducer: Create lo-fi and retro effects by reducing the bit depth and sample rate of your audio.
-These effects can make your audio sound like it's coming from old video games or vintage equipment.

-Pitch Shift + Time Stretch: Pitch shift allows you to change the pitch of your audio, while time stretch alters the playback speed while maintaining pitch.
-Combining these effects can create surreal and otherworldly sounds.

-Compressor + Limiter: Use a compressor to control dynamic range and even out the volume of your audio, and then add a limiter to prevent clipping and ensure a consistent output level.

-Auto-Pan + Auto-Wah: Auto-pan automatically pans the audio between the left and right channels, creating a stereo motion effect.
-Auto-wah adds dynamic filtering based on the audio's amplitude, creating expressive "wah-wah" effects.

-Ring Modulator + Frequency Shifter: These effects can introduce dissonance and unusual harmonic content to your audio.
-They are often used for experimental and avant-garde sound design.

-Granular Synthesis + Modulation: Explore granular synthesis to break audio into tiny grains and manipulate them in various ways.
-Combine it with modulation effects like LFOs to create evolving and evolving textures.